 This story actually starts not with the business that was trying to get paid, but with one of their customers.
 We’ll call them Company A. There was a stealth attack on Company A and the bad guys got access to their network.
 Unnoticed, they wormed around in the network for quite some time, gathering the information they needed to formulate step two in their attack.

 The bad guys poked around in Company A’s email accounts and figured out who their customers were, and who they communicated with in Accounting.
-This is where Company B comes in (a customer of Company A) and step two was initiated.
+This is where Company B comes in (a vendor of Company A) and step two was initiated.

 The cyber criminal bought a domain that was a close look-alike to Company B’s real domain.
 Then they created an email address to impersonate a real employee there and sent a message to Company A telling them that their remittance information has changed, and they provided them with information for a different bank account.